Wilfried Zaha: Manchester United

 On 25 January 2013, Zaha agreed to join Premier League club Manchester United, and would immediately be loaned back to Crystal Palace for the remainder of the season.
 Palace tried to delay the transfer and agree the transfer in the summer of 2013, but Football League rules prevented this with the player having to join United and be loaned back to Palace.
 Zaha passed the medical at Manchester United, signing a five-and-a-half-year contract on 26 January 2013 for a reported £10m rising to £15m with performance-related add-ons.

-On 11 August 2013, Zaha made his debut for Manchester United in the 2013 FA Community Shield against Wigan Athletic.
-He was included in the starting line-up and played 61 minutes before being replaced by Antonio Valencia as he won his first major honour in football.
-He did not play again until 29 October, starting in a 4–0 win over Norwich City in the third round of the League Cup at Old Trafford.
+On 11 August 2013, Zaha made his debut for Manchester United in the 2013 FA Community Shield win against Wigan Athletic.
+He was included in the starting line-up and played 61 minutes before being replaced by Antonio Valencia He did not play again until 29 October, starting in a 4–0 win over Norwich City in the third round of the League Cup at Old Trafford.
 His Premier League debut was on 7 December in a 1–0 home loss to Newcastle United, as a substitute for Nani shortly after his team conceded.

 On 31 January 2014, Zaha completed a loan move to Cardiff City for the remainder of the 2013–14 season after being left out of favour by manager David Moyes.

 At the end of the season, following Moyes' sacking, Zaha said that he was never given a chance by the Scot.
 He contrasted his experience with that of Raheem Sterling, another young attacker who was given a chance by Liverpool after a difficult start.
 He also said that he was upset by false and malicious online rumours about his personal life.